 / 7th Grade Core Classes

-- 7th Grade Science teaches students that as Christians, we can better understand our Creator by understanding the world around us.
+7th Grade Science teaches students that as Christians, we can better understand our Creator by understanding the world around us.
 Science topics are taught from an inquiry approach, allowing students to become the scientist as they discover and learn.
 Middle school science has adapted the Mi-STAR curriculum, and the topics taught in 7th grade come from a wide range of scientific disciplines In the first semester the focus is on exploring energy and matter, and it is made up of the following units: Creating an Energy Plan, Cycling of Energy and Matter by Volcanoes, Moving Thermal Energy, and Life Cycle of Building Materials.
 The second semester focuses on structure and function, and is made up of the following units: How Humans Affect Plant/Animal Reproduction, Genetics, Water Chemistry and Quality, and Maintaining Ecosystem Services.

 7th Literature’s overarching goal is to promote and encourage students to be active readers.
-This course makes a point to focus on reading strategies that students will need to for the rest of their lives.
+This nine-week course makes a point to focus on reading strategies that students will need to for the rest of their lives.
 We will look at both fiction and nonfiction studying skills that will help students with their reading comprehension and analytical ability all while allowing students to enjoy the process of reading.
-This is a quarter semester class.

 / 8th Grade Core Classes

-- 8th Grade ELA (English language arts) is a variety of reading, writing and speaking.
+8th Grade English is a variety of reading, writing and speaking.
 We explore how we can enjoy reading text to learn about God’s world, and use writing to express ourselves clearly to be agents of light in God’s world.
 We will study what it means to be an independent and community reader, a reader of poetry, short stories, informational texts, and classic novels.
 Our writing will focus on poetry, literary essays, informational essays, and argumentative essays.

-- 8th Grade Science focuses on gaining a deeper understanding of God’s creation, delving into the intricacies of how the parts of earth interact with each other.
-Topics include earth’s systems, plate tectonics & rocks, natural risks like severe weather & risk management, climate, astronomy, resource management, and environmental impact.
-Through investigations, discussions, and collaborative group projects students will continue to develop their understanding of how we are to best care for the earth, bringing shalom to all parts of creation through the decisions that we make and the way we manage earth’s resources.
+8th Grade Science focuses on gaining a deeper understanding of God’s creation and sharpening our ability to think and act like scientists.
+Topics include sound and light waves, natural selection and adaptation, geologic time, risk management of natural risks like severe weather and earthquakes, climate, and astronomy.
+Through investigations, discussions, and collaborative group projects, students develop their understanding of how we are to best care for the earth and bring shalom to all parts of God’s creation.

 “I really liked the variety of classes offered and the freedom we have in picking them.
 Chapel is one of the best times of the week for me to just relax and hear what God is saying to me.”